PREDA Foundation: Fil-American children

 Preda has been highly active in the cause of helping Fil-American Children.
-Preda Social workers organized the association of 720 mother of Fil-American children, provided family research assistance and helping to pursue a class action suit in the US court of complaints in Washington D.C. on behalf of the children in 1993.
+Preda Social workers organized the association of 720 mother of Fil-American children, provided family research assistance and helping to pursue a class action suit in the US court of complaints in Washington, D.C., on behalf of the children in 1993.

 Preda visited and lobbied the US congress and State Department and succeeded in advancing a US congressional resolution assigning $650,000 for the FilAm children through US AID and other agencies.

 Campaign against pedophiles and human trafficking

 Preda has been highly active in the Philippines in a campaign against pedophiles and human trafficking.

-The Preda Human Rights team lobbied successfully for the passing of the Olongapo City Anti-Prostitution Ordinance #51.
+The Preda Human Rights team lobbied successfully for the passing of the Olongapo City Anti-Prostitution Ordinance No. 51.
 In March, 2008, Preda organized a march from the Olongapo City hall with banners and placards to the gate of the former United States Military base and held a rally calling for the implementation of the law and for the city government to cancel permits given to sex bars and clubs.
 This was a historic first.
 Never was there such a public protest allowed on the streets before.
 Preda have been actively involved in the fight against the child sex slavery trade in the notorious pedophile haunt of Angeles.
 Working undercover with law enforcement agencies and volunteers, with the help of hidden cameras, they have uncovered bars trafficking children for prostitution in Angeles.